havocp/xsbt-wiki/Needs-New-Home.md

 configurations.
 The FAQ entry about porting multi-project build from 0.7 mentions "configuration dependencies" but there's nothing really to link to that explains them.

+### These should be FAQs (maybe just pointing to topic pages)
+* Run your program in its own VM
+* Run your program with a particular version of Scala
+* Run your webapp within an embedded jetty server
+* Create a WAR that can be deployed to an external app server